-Begin with your breathing for improved health and wellness
+Begin with breathing for improved health and wellness

-Belly breathing or deep breathing, also known as diaphragmatic breathing, is easy to access and available wherever you go.
-Relaxed breathing is an easy skill to practice and one that can supply important health benefits.
-The Mayo Clinic recognizes that this type of breathing can assist in slowing down breathing, relax muscle tension and promote a relaxation response that may help improve your overall mental and physical health.
+Deep breathing or belly breathing, also known as diaphragmatic breathing, is a simple technique to practice and one that can supply important health benefits.
+The Cleveland Clinic recognizes that this type of breathing increases lung efficiency and can assist in slowing down breathing, relax muscle tension and promote a relaxation response that may help improve your overall mental and physical health.

-Mental health practitioners have long recognized belly breathing as a way to reduce stress and anger, improve your relaxation and assist in overcoming fears.
-Physical health practitioners often point to shallow breathing as a contributor to poor digestion, poor sleep, increased blood pressure, a loss of mental focus and a decrease in energy levels.
+Mental health practitioners have long recognized the benefits of belly breathing to reduce stress and anger, improve your relaxation and assist in overcoming fears.
+Physical health practitioners often point to shallow breathing or chest breathing as a contributor to poor digestion, poor sleep, increased blood pressure, a loss of mental focus and a decrease in energy levels

 How can you tell if you are a chest or belly breather?
-One easy way to tell is to place one hand on your abdomen just below your waist and the other hand on your chest and breathe normally.
+One easy way to tell is to place one hand on your abdomen just below your stomach and the other hand on your chest and breathe normally.
 Pay close attention to both hands and to which one moves the most to see which type of breathing you are using.
-Chest breathing is not as efficient as belly breathing because blood flow in the lungs is greatest in the lower lobes of the lungs.
-Chest breathers have limited expansion of their air; there is less oxygen transferred to the blood and nutrients are consequently not delivered efficiently.

-Babies belly breathe quite normally, but as we age we change the breathing process to include a sucking in of air and sucking in our stomachs.
-The good news is that you can train your body to breathe more efficiently.
+If you find that you tend to be a chest breather, the good news is that you can train your body to breathe more efficiently.
 By practicing regularly, you can experience improved breathing techniques that can continue to contribute to overall health and wellness.

-Michigan State University Extension recognizes the importance of learning to breathe deeply through their partnership with West Virginia University Extension in the delivery of the Stress Less with Mindfulness workshop series.
-Classes are available in many locations in a series of five classes that introduce participants to mindful breathing, eating, walking and laughter as well as ways to calm your mind and introduce some ways to lower stress and improve your lifestyle.
+Michigan State University Extension recognizes the importance of learning to breathe deeply in the delivery of the Stress Less with Mindfulness workshop series.
+Classes are available online and in-person.
+The series includes five classes that introduce participants to mindful breathing, eating, walking and laughter as well as ways to calm your mind and introduce some ways to lower stress and improve your lifestyle.